BiologicalRecordsCentre/recorder-feedback-content/README.md

 # Recorder Feedback via Effective Digital Engagements

-Scripts for generating effective digital engagements and "data stories" for biological recorders.

-This code is developed under the NCEA (Natural Capital and Ecosystem Assessment) program funded by DEFRA.
+Extensible code for generating effective digital engagements for biological recorders.
+Developed in partnership with JNCC as part of the [Natural Capital and Ecosystem Assessment](https://www.gov.uk/government/publications/natural-capital-and-ecosystem-assessment-programme/natural-capital-and-ecosystem-assessment-programme) programme managed by Defra.

-For further details
+For further details about how to use this code please visit the documentation page: https://biologicalrecordscentre.github.io/recorder-feedback/

 ## Overview